B.C. Conservation Service says 469 bears destroyed in B.C. this year | CHEK

 Environment Ministry spokesman Mike Badry says about 14,000 of those complaints involve confrontations with black bears.

-He says 469 bruins, or approximately one bear in every 30 complaints, had to be destroyed.
+He says 469 bears, approximately one in every 30 complaints, had to be destroyed.

 Spring and early summer produced the greatest number of complaints about bears, but Badry says the confrontations have tailed off, making 2017 an average year for complaints about wildlife.